The Ojai Playwrights Conference is A nationally-acclaimed new play development program.

 Our Summer Intern Program is designed to allow the next generation of theatre artists to participate in the play development process at a professional level.

-OPC Interns are college students from throughout the country.
+OPC Interns are college students and recent college grads from across the country.
 While most are focusing on playwriting, directing, or acting as their course of study, interns from all areas of interest are considered and find OPC to be a richly rewarding experience.

-For two full weeks, the Interns are immersed into the OPC artistic community.
-They work as literary or directing assistants for the new play workshops, are mentored in their own writing workshop with professional playwrights and dramaturgs, write and perform original solo pieces as part of the New Works Festival, and assist OPC staff with overall operations and logistics.
+For two full weeks, Interns are fully immersed into the OPC artistic community for two weeks, and act as literary or directing assistants for the new play workshops.
+Interns also participate in a writing workshop with OPC playwrights and dramaturgs; write and perform an original solo piece as part of the New Works Festival; and assist OPC staff with overall Conference operations and logistics.

 The tight-knit OPC community allows interns to interact with emerging and established theatre professionals on a daily basis, and many of our interns have gone on to maintain and build further professional relationships with both the OPC artists and each other.